 Find a facility that provides enough space for you to focus on your recovery.
 Ideally, you want to feel comfortable and safe while receiving care.

 Consider whether the program offers individualized counseling sessions.
 This option allows you to discuss any issues you may have without worrying about being judged.

 Get Quality Addiction Treatment for Veterans In NH Today

-If you think you or someone you love is struggling with an addiction, call our number today.
+Call our number today if you think you or someone you love is struggling with an addiction.
 We’re available 24/7.

 Recovery from Alcohol Addiction in New Hampshire is Possible

 Many of us didn’t know where to begin but luckily help is only a phone call away.
 Medical detox is often necessary to minimize the risk of seizure or other negative side effects associated with stopping alcohol use.
 If you are in Connecticut, New Hampshire, Massachusetts, Maine, Rhode Island, or Vermont, Sobriety Centers of New Hampshire can assist you with alcohol detox and inpatient alcohol rehab.
 Our inpatient facility is conveniently located close to the Massachusetts, Maine, and Vermont borders.

 The opposite of addiction is connection and the past few years have been incredibly difficult for many of us.
 Whether you’re new to recovery or are trying to find your way back, don’t lose hope.
 There is a way out and recovery is possible!
 You’ve got this and we’ve got you.

 Please call Sobriety Centers of New Hampshire today.
 603-808-0185